---

 - Sales: [/contact]

-A secondary `llms-full.txt` file concatenates all critical documentation into a single machine-readable file, which is particularly useful for AI agents operating within limited context windows.
-This consolidated file ensures that AI bots can ingest comprehensive site data efficiently without losing context during the retrieval process.
+A secondary `llms-full.txt` file concatenates all critical documentation into a single machine-readable file.
+This format is specifically useful for AI agents operating within limited context windows that require a consolidated source of information to function effectively.

 ## When DIY Implementation Falls Short

-* **CDN audit depth requires backend engineering expertise to identify silent blocks at the edge.** Most marketing teams lack direct access to Cloudflare WAF rules or knowledge of specific managed security rules running at the edge.
-Confirming that a 403 error is silently blocking `PerplexityBot` necessitates server-level logging and specialized technical oversight to resolve.
+**CDN audit depth requires specialized technical access and backend expertise.** Marketing teams typically lack direct access to Cloudflare WAF rules or knowledge of managed security rules running at the edge.
+Identifying a rule silently blocking `PerplexityBot` necessitates a backend engineer and server-level logging to confirm 403 error codes.

 ## The Managed Path: What Full-Stack AI Crawler Optimization Looks Like